The Power of Django, HTMX and django-components

 they inherit from Django’s View

 class.
-Which means they can be remote controlled by a thread, literally.
+Which means they can help us write better APIs.
 Add a post

 method to the todo component which creates a new Todo